The following 3 pro practicing tips playing piccolo – learn play piccolo the professional way

 1. Musical Cromatic Scale throughout the range of the piccolo

 First and foremost we should renew our confidence with the instrument and ourselves daily.
-We ought to imprint the right support, air pressure and velocity into our muscles.
+In other words, we ought to imprint the right support, air pressure and velocity into our muscles.

 Translation: Daily exercise 1)